HamzaBakaran/ibu-devops-engineering-onaws-cloud-group-1/README.md

 ## Table of Contents
 Architecture Overview
-*Infrastructure Components
+* Infrastructure Components
-*Setup Instructions
+* Setup Instructions
-*Testing and Monitoring
+* Testing and Monitoring
-*Security Considerations
+* Security Considerations
-*Cost Optimization
+* Cost Optimization
-*Contributing
+* Contributing
-*License
+* License

 ## Architecture Overview
-*Architecture Diagram
+* Architecture Diagram (slika ide ovdje)

 The student records web application is hosted in the AWS Cloud using a scalable and highly available architecture.
 The architecture consists of the following components:

-*Amazon Virtual Private Cloud (VPC): Provides isolated networking environment for the resources.
+* Amazon Virtual Private Cloud (VPC): Provides isolated networking environment for the resources.
-*Subnets: Includes public and private subnets across multiple Availability Zones.
+* Subnets: Includes public and private subnets across multiple Availability Zones.
-*Route Tables: Control traffic routing between subnets and to the internet.
+* Route Tables: Control traffic routing between subnets and to the internet.
-*Internet Gateway: Enables communication between the VPC and the internet.
+* Internet Gateway: Enables communication between the VPC and the internet.
-*Security Groups: Manage inbound and outbound traffic rules for EC2 instances and RDS database.
+* Security Groups: Manage inbound and outbound traffic rules for EC2 instances and RDS database.
-*EC2 Instance: Hosts the web application using a launch template and auto scaling group.
+* EC2 Instance: Hosts the web application using a launch template and auto scaling group.
-*Load Balancer: Distributes incoming traffic across EC2 instances in the auto scaling group.
+* Load Balancer: Distributes incoming traffic across EC2 instances in the auto scaling group.
-*Amazon RDS: Provides a managed MySQL database for storing student records.
+* Amazon RDS: Provides a managed MySQL database for storing student records.
-*Subnet Group: Specifies the subnets where the RDS database is deployed.
+* Subnet Group: Specifies the subnets where the RDS database is deployed.

 ## Infrastructure Components
 ### VPC and Subnets